 As you can see, we had a serious problem with Blue Green Algae (BGA) and Green Dust Algae.
 I spent a considerable amount of time reading the Barr Report and trying to figure out EI (estimated index) dosing for fertilization.
 I wasn’t able to grasp the concept at the time.
-In trying to learn about plants, substrate, lighting, and all of the various other tidbits involved in setting up a successful scape, my brain was struggling to process the huge amount of information I was packing in.
+While trying to learn about plants, substrate, lighting, and all of the various other tidbits involved in setting up a successful scape, my brain was struggling to process the huge amount of information I was packing in.

 When I tried to set up a dosing regimen, all I managed to do was create the issue that you see in the above picture.
 But without CO2 in this planted aquarium, it was a losing battle to begin with.

 Almost a year after the initial setup, we ended up tearing it down, cleaning everything with peroxide, and starting from scratch.
 I purchased a nice little 5 pound cylinder from Amazon and a Milwaukee regulator from Phoenix Tropical Fish.
 We bought a check valve and drop checker from another LFS, and a cool little inline diffuser from Amazon.
 Once I researched how not to gas my fish to death using CO2, we were off and running and never looked back.

 To get back to the point of this article, the addition of injected CO2 in the planted aquarium is a must for certain setups.
 It is not necessary in low light conditions with plants that thrive in those conditions.
 But if you want to grow compact carpeting plants like Monte Carlo and Dwarf Baby Tears quickly and without serious algae problems, it is necessary.
 With CO2 added to our high-light tanks, we have seen optimal plant growth and little to no algae problems (considering the number of setups we have).
 Our tanks are lush and the plants are pearling and happy.